-2.2 Can the acquisition of a minority shareholding amount to a "merger"?
+2.2 Can the acquisition of a minority shareholding or other form of influence amount to a "merger"?

-Yes, if it confers control on the acquirer.
-The acquisition of a minority shareholding will only constitute a concentration if the shareholding acquired confers on the acquiring company the right to exercise, alone or (more probably) jointly with other companies, notably through a shareholders' agreement or a similar arrangement, control over the acquired company (for the definition of control, please see question 2.1 above).
+The acquisition of a minority shareholding or other form of influence will only constitute a concentration if the shareholding acquired confers on the acquiring company the right to exercise, alone or (more probably) jointly with other companies, notably through a shareholders' agreement or a similar arrangement, control over the acquired company (for the definition of control, please see question 2.1 above).